Sheila Butler

-Sheila Butler RCA (born 1938) is an American-Canadian visual artist and retired professor, now based in Winnipeg, Manitoba, Canada.
+Sheila Butler RCA (born 1938) is an American-Canadian visual artist and retired professor, now based in Winnipeg, Manitoba.
 She is a founding member of Mentoring Artists for Women's Art in Winnipeg, Manitoba and the Sanavik Inuit Cooperative in Baker Lake, Nunavut.
 She is a fellow of the Royal Canadian Academy of Arts.

 Career and education

 Butler was born in Leesport, Pennsylvania.
 She obtained a Bachelor of Fine Arts degree with honors from Carnegie Mellon University (formerly the Carnegie Institute of Technology) in Pittsburgh in 1960.
 She moved to Canada in 1962 and became a Canadian citizen in 1975.